SMANNEY/delayed-job/Rails-3-and-Capistrano.md

 ### Issues

-If you are getting an error starting delayed_job in capistrano make sure you have "gem 'daemons'" in your Gemfile.
+If you are getting an error starting delayed_job in capistrano make sure you have `gem 'daemons'` in your Gemfile.

 Note: You may need to do more due to unresolved issues such as https://github.com/collectiveidea/delayed_job/issues/3